Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Further Investigations

-Our method is based on assuming: (1) the acquisition scores $s_t$ at step $t$ are a proxy for scores $s_{t'}$ at step $t' > t$; (2) the larger $t'-t$ is, the worse a proxy $s_t$ is for $s_t'$; (3) this effect is biggest for the most informative points.
+\textbf{Rank Correlations Across Acquisitions.} In \Cref{sec:method}, we made the following assumptions: (1) the acquisition scores $s_t$ at step $t$ are a proxy for scores $s_{t'}$ at step $t' > t$; (2) the larger $t'-t$ is, the worse a proxy $s_t$ is for $s_t'$; (3) this effect is the largest for the most informative points.

 We demonstrate these empirically by examining the Spearman rank correlation between scores during acquisition.
-Specifically, we actively train a model for $n$ steps using greedy single-point acquisition functions (BALD).
-For each step, we compare the rank-order at that step to the starting rank order at step $t$.
+Specifically, we train a model for $n$ steps using BALD as single-point acquisition function.
+We compare the rank order at each step to the starting rank order at step $t$.
+To denoise the rankings across $n$, we smooth the rank correlations with a Parzen window of size 10 and to reduce the effect of noise to the rank order, we round all scores to 2 decimal places.
+This especially removes unimportant rank changes for points with low scores around 0.

-\Cref{fig:bald_full_rank_correlations} shows that acquisition scores become less correlated as more points are acquired. \Cref{fig:bald_full_rank_correlations_detail}\subref{subfig:bald_rank_corr_0} shows this in more detail for the top and bottom 1\%, 10\% or 100\% of scorers of the test set across acquisitions starting at step $t=0$ for a model initialized with 20 points.
-The ranks of the top-10\% scoring points (solid green) become quickly uncorrelated with future scores, and actually become \textit{anti-correlated}.
-In contrast, the points overall (solid blue) correlate fairly well over time (though they have a much weaker training signal on average).
-This supports all three of our hypotheses.
+\Cref{fig:bald_full_rank_correlations} shows that acquisition scores become less correlated as more points are acquired. \Cref{fig:bald_full_rank_correlations_detail}\subref{subfig:bald_rank_corr_0} shows this in more detail for the top and bottom 1\%, 10\% or 100\% of scorers of the test set across acquisitions starting at step $t=0$ for a model initialised with 20 points.
+The top-10\% scoring points (solid green) quickly become uncorrelated across acquisitions and even become \textit{anti-correlated}.
+In contrast, the points overall (solid blue) correlate well over time (although they have a much weaker training signal on average).
+This result supports all three of our hypotheses.